Zerubbabel

+Zerubbabel (/zəˈrʌbəbəl/) or Zorobabel (זְרֻבָּבֶל from 𒆰𒆍𒀭𒊏𒆠) was, according to the Hebrew Bible, a governor of the Achaemenid Empire's province of Yehud Medinata and the grandson of Jeconiah, penultimate king of Judah.
+He is not documented in extra-biblical documents, and is considered by Sarah Schulz of the University of Erlangen–Nuremberg as historically plausible, but probably not an actual governor of the province, much like Nehemiah.

-According to the biblical narrative, Zerubbabel was a governor of the Achaemenid Empire's province of Yehud and the grandson of Jeconiah, penultimate king of Judah.
-Zerubbabel led the first group of Jews, numbering 42,360, who returned from the Babylonian captivity in the first year of Cyrus the Great, the king of the Achaemenid Empire.
+In the biblical narrative, Zerubbabel led the first group of Jews, numbering 42,360, who returned from the Babylonian captivity in the first year of Cyrus the Great, the king of the Achaemenid Empire.
 The date is generally thought to have been between 538 and 520 BC.
 Zerubbabel also laid the foundation of the Second Temple in Jerusalem soon after.
+In the New Testament he is included in the genealogy of Jesus.

+Etymology

+Zerubbabel means seed of Babylon, showing how quickly the elites integrated into the Babylonian social structure.

+Story

 In all of the accounts in the Hebrew Bible that mention Zerubbabel, he is always associated with the high priest who returned with him, Joshua, son of Jozadak (Jehozadak).
 Together, these two men led the first wave of Jewish returnees from exile and began to rebuild the Temple.
 Old Testament theologian John Kessler describes the region of Judah as a small province that contained land extending 25 km from Jerusalem and was independently ruled prior to the Persian rule.

 Appointed by Darius the Great, Zerubbabel was governor of Yehud province.
 It was after this appointment that Zerubbabel began to rebuild the Temple.
 Elias Bickerman speculates that one of the reasons that Zerubbabel was able to rebuild the Temple was because of "the widespread revolts at the beginning of the reign of Darius I in 522 BC, which preoccupied him to such a degree that Zerubbabel felt he could initiate the rebuilding of the temple without repercussions".

-Zerubbabel and the Davidic Line
+Zerubbabel and the Davidic line

 The Davidic line from Jeconiah had been cursed by Jeremiah, saying that no offspring of "Coniah" would sit on the throne (Jeremiah 22:30).
 However, Zerubbabel was of the main Davidic line through Solomon and Jeconiah.

 The prophets Zechariah and Haggai both give unclear statements regarding Zerubbabel's authority in their oracles, in which Zerubbabel was either the subject of a false prophecy or the receiver of a divine promotion to kingship.
 He could also be viewed as a governor of a state within another nation and thus technically "not on the throne" of a nation.
 Either way, he was given the task of rebuilding the Temple in the second year of the reign of Darius I (520 BC), along with the high priest Joshua son of Jehozadak.